robertokbr/buymeacookie/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To get started wiht the development setup, you first got to deploy the smart contract locally.
+To get started with the development setup, you first got to deploy the smart contract locally.
 After this, fill in the frontend environment variables with the fundMe contract address, which will be logged after the `yarn deploy` command.

 ### Installation
 1. Clone the repo